 “And where sentiment is overwhelmingly positive, can we maybe invest in those shows and bring them to Europe?” he explains.
 For a recent show selection, van Zandwijk used Social Listening to monitor keywords and topics related to a production that was playing on Broadway.
 He listened to sentiment in the U.S. and around the world, including in Stage’s European markets.
 Based on insights he gleaned, Stage Entertainment made the data-informed decision to move forward with potentially producing the show for audiences in the Netherlands, Germany, Spain, and France.

 Asset-sharing performance dashboard enables social media collaboration across markets

 With numerous concurrent productions playing in theaters across six different countries and in five different languages, Stage Entertainment’s social teams are creating a lot of content.
 Teams in each market aim to create full-funnel experiences for audiences — reaching them with relevant, engaging content before, during, and after the show.
-Social Publishing & Engagement, part of Sprinklr’s Social Engagement & Sales product suite, serves to strengthen collaboration across markets.
+Social Publishing & Engagement, part of Sprinklr’s Sprinklr Social product suite, serves to strengthen collaboration across markets.
 This enables local teams in different markets to work from a common platform to optimize their time and their content and fosters a true esprit de corps and sense of community among them.

 “We have amazing content, and we have certain shows running in multiple countries,” explains van Zandwijk.
 “So we thought, ‘How can we optimize that?
 Let’s share content.’”
 Content that is performing well in Germany may also play well in Spain and France, for example.
 So van Zandwijk and his team developed an asset-sharing performance dashboard to which Stage’s social teams have access.
 They’re able to evaluate the performance of content for each production in each country, identify top-performing assets, and easily share them for re-use in another market.